Continuous Sensitivity Analysis for $\delta N$ Formalism: Introduction

 We discuss the application of CSA to evaluate both linear and second-order $\delta N$ outputs.
-To handle gradient-sourced effects efficiently, we combine the CSA method with the Green's function approach, providing a systematic and efficient pathway to evaluate analytical $\delta N$ calculations.
 As a concrete example, we apply this method to the Starobinsky model \cite{starobinskij1992spectrum, martin2012scalar, martin2014sharp, ahmadi2022quantum}.
-We employ CSA to find the homogeneous solution relevant to the standard $\delta N$ formalism and use Green's function method to evaluate the gradient corrections, particularly the leading order $k^2$ corrections.
+We employ CSA to find the homogeneous solution relevant to the standard $\delta N$ formalism and use the Green's function method to evaluate the gradient corrections, particularly the leading-order $k^2$ corrections.
 We then introduce a simple identification that allows for the analytical evaluation of $\delta N$ with full gradient corrections.
 Proceeding to the second-order sensitivity analysis, we find the non-Gaussianity with partial gradient inclusions.
 We demonstrate that our analytical approach closely matches results derived from full numerical methods.

-Beyond its analytical utility, the CSA approach offers theoretical and computational advantages.
+Beyond its analytical utility, the CSA framework offers some theoretical advantages.
 Traditionally, proving the equivalence between the $\delta N$ formalism and linear perturbation theory relies on comparing the equations of motion for field perturbations \cite{pattison2019stochastic, ahmadi2026delta}.
-CSA, however, allows for a direct comparison between the final output of the $\delta N$ formalism and the evolution of curvature perturbations derived from linear perturbation theory.
+The CSA, however, allows for a direct comparison between the final output of the $\delta N$ formalism and the evolution of curvature perturbations derived from linear perturbation theory.
 This provides a more stringent method for checking the validity of the $\delta N$ approach, enabling us to precisely identify regimes where the formalism breaks down.
-Using this technique, we rigorously prove that the $\delta N$ formalism fails in regimes characterized by a large Hubble flow parameter $\epsilon$.
-Finally, the CSA method is highly advantageous for numerical evaluations.
-By reducing the full second-order evolution of curvature perturbations to a system of first-order differential equations, numerical computations become significantly faster, more stable, and more accurate.
+Using this technique, we rigorously demonstrate that the $\delta N$ formalism fails in regimes characterized by a large Hubble flow parameter, $\epsilon$.
+This failure occurs because the momentum constraint is missing in the exact separate universe picture \cite{kodama1998evolution, sasaki1998super}, and the source term for gradient interactions introduced in \cite{ahmadi2026delta} is not designed to retain the effect of this missing constraint.
+By comparing the first-order sensitivity equations with the perturbation equations, we introduce a corrected source term designed to capture the subtle interaction effects arising from the momentum constraint.
+Through full numerical evaluations, we demonstrate that this corrected source term successfully reproduces the results of linear perturbation theory in scenarios featuring transient large-$\epsilon$ regimes, where standard implementations of the $\delta N$ formalism break down.